se-edu/se-book/errorHandling/defensiveProgramming/referentialIntegrity/q-essay-minesweeper.md

 r1.setPlayer(p2);
 ```

 Here are the two classes.
 Get methods are omitted as they are simple.
-Note how much extra effort we need to be defensive.
+Note how much extra effort you need to be defensive.

 ```java
 public class Region {